Suryanshgith/falling-hearts/README.md

 </p>

 ## How to use
-Open `hearts.html` in your browser.
+Open `hearts.html` with your browser.
 You can edit it as only you want and see the changes immediately.